Dental Implants - Waco, TX

 Without the teeth roots to support them, the jaw and gums tend to weaken and recede.
-While a traditional crown and bridge might look great, they do very little to stop this process, and they often can’t prevent additional tooth loss as well!
+While a traditional bridge might look great, it does very little to stop this process, and it often can’t prevent additional tooth loss as well!
 Dental implants have all of the aesthetic benefits of traditional restorations with the added advantage of being a clinical solution because they restore this essential support.
 When it comes to health, looks, and durability, dental implants are by far the best way to replace missing teeth.

 This can vary greatly from person to person.
 Many people can complete the entire process in less than 6 months, while more complicated cases can often take over a year.
 Dr. Cofer will be able to map out your particular treatment plan at your first appointment so you can get a better idea of your particular timeline.